 They went from 30 lbs (13.6 kg) dogs to smaller than 7 lbs (3.2 kg), yet people are still seeking available puppies that won’t grow over 3 lbs (1.4 kg).

 The allure of a puppy that fits in a teacup can be irresistible, but they don’t come without controversy.
 Reputable breeders very rarely would breed such small dogs as they breed for the betterment of the breed.

 Unfortunately, this allows unscrupulous businessmen to take advantage of this and supply the growing demand for sickly dogs.

 While they look like the cutest thing that money can buy, their cuteness hides a sinister industry that preys on the lesser informed members of society.

 A Teacup Pomeranian dog acquired through a puppy mill or backyard breeder might be extremely small and frail.

-Appearance: What is the difference between a Teacup Pomeranian and Standard Pomeranian?
+What is the Difference Between a Teacup Pomeranian and Standard Pomeranian?